 According to market research firm Canalys, Apple is no longer the king of smartphones.
 Apple has fallen to fifth place in China’s booming smartphone market as the home-grown company Xiaomi beats the US tech giant and became number fourth in China’s smartphone market.

 In Apple’s global top ten markets, China and Hong Kong are still effective areas.
-China’s consumers are expecting something huge on the 10th anniversary of iPhone.
+China’s consumers are expecting something huge on the 10th anniversary of the iPhone.